Relive the 90s Fashion Decade With These 85 Iconic Trends

 Christina Aguilera; the tattoo artist Elayne Angel; 90s fetish magazines like Ritual; 90s alt-rock bands.

-From rave outfits to pop and skater cultures, piercings were the must-haves of the 90s fashion trends.
+From ravers to pop and skater cultures, piercings were the must-haves of the decades’ trends.

 The ’90s were the prime time for piercings; nose, lips, tongues, ears, belly buttons, nipples, and piercings were conquering places suitable enough to poke a needle through.